Olave Sinclair: Bothwell and Sinclair

+The Privy Council noted on 17 July 1567 that Olave Sinclair had received the rents and dues for 1566 but had not submitted an account or made a payment to the Queen's comptroller.
+He was ordered to come to Edinburgh.

 A Scottish chronicle, the Diurnal of Occurrents mentions that Bothwell had dinner with Sinclair in Shetland in August 1567 after his flight from the battle of Carberry Hill.
-The English ambassador in Edinburgh, Nicholas Throckmorton, wrote that Sinclair, the "principal man of the Isle named Fogge", was a supporter of Bothwell, and would help Bothwell escape the pursuing force led by William Kirkcaldy of Grange and Murray of Tullibardine.
+The English ambassador in Edinburgh, Nicholas Throckmorton, wrote that Sinclair, the "principal man of the Isle named Fogge", was a supporter of Bothwell, and would help Bothwell escape the pursuing force led by William Kirkcaldy of Grange and William Murray of Tullibardine.

 In January 1568, Bothwell wrote of his meeting with the Bremen skipper Gerdt Hemeling at Sinclair the receiver's house on Unst.
 He had hoped that Hemeling's ships and those of a Hamburg trader would join his fleet.
 Grange and Murray arrived at Unst and disturbed Bothwell's plans.
 He joined with the Hamburgh merchant at Scalloway and sailed to Norway.
 Bothwell took the Pelican, one of Hemeling's ships, with him.

 Death

 Sinclair was discredited by Lord Robert Stewart and his wife Jean Kennedy.
 He lost his office of foud and was "put to the horn", denounced as bankrupt.
 At this time he was ill in Kirkcaldy.
 Sinclair was taken north to Girnigoe Castle in May 1573 where he was unable to speak or move.

 Olave Sinclair made his will in 1571 and divided his estates between his three sons according to traditional udal law.

 Arthur Sinclair of Eisweck (Eswick) was Sheriff Depute of Shetland in March 1572.
 Laurence Bruce was appointed tacksman of the foudry in 1571, and was known as the foud.
 By April 1573, Bruce was "undoubted foud, sheriff depute and chamberlain of Shetland".
-The House of the Binns near Linlithgow was built in the 17th-century by a merchant Thomas Dalyell whose fortune was founded on the import of Orkney and Shetland butter.